Concessionary fares on the British railway network: Children

 At all times, up to two children under the age of five may travel free of charge with an accompanying adult, and do not require a ticket (but see the Family Railcard article for one exception to this).
 Children between the ages of 5 and 15 (inclusive) travel at half of the standard adult fare.
-(Full adult fare for journeys are almost always in multiples of £0.10; in the rare instances where the adult fare is a multiple of £0.05, the Child fare will be rounded up to the nearest £0.05.)
+(Full adult fare for journeys are almost always in multiples of £0.10; in the rare instances where the adult fare is a multiple of £0.05, the child fare will be rounded up to the nearest £0.05.)

-On tickets issued for children, the wording CHILD will appear in the "concessions" (status code) field of the ticket(s).

 Children can gain further reductions by travelling with adults who are using certain Railcards, or adults travelling on certain other concessionary tickets.

 GroupSave

 Since 1999, many train operating companies have elected to join this Rail Delivery Group-administered scheme.
 Originally for three or four adults travelling for the price of two with up to four accompanying children at £1.00 each, the concessionary product was modified in 2014 to allow between three and nine adults and children to travel at 34% discount off the adult fare.
 The group must travel together at all times.
 No further discounts (using Railcards, for example) are available for any of the passengers.

 Tickets are issued for adults with the status code GPS-3.
 Children can travel on adult tickets where this is necessary to bring a group up to the minimum requirement for the concession.
 There are no Groupsave discounts available on child fares.
 An alternative for TOCs is to use their own child flat fares where available in combination with adult GroupSave to offer discounts to mixed groups.

 At first, the scheme applied only in the London and South East (former Network SouthEast) area; but from January 2006, it was extended to cover Train Operating Companies (TOCs) outside this area.
 In addition, some TOCs allow children to be "upgraded" to adults to benefit from GroupSave when two adults travel with a child.

 The National Rail "GroupSave" sub-site describes the scheme in the London and South East (former Network SouthEast) area, where it duplicates the Network Railcard's function to some extent.